Nagendra1997/libmesibo/tutorial.md

 **1. Create your application**

 Create a new application from the [Mesibo console](https://mesibo.com/console) Once your application is created, note down the App token.
-The App Token looks like following:
+The App Token looks like the following:
 ```
 **cn9cvk6gnm15e7lrjb2k7ggggax5h90n5x7dp4sam6kwitl2hmg4cmwabet4zgdw**
 ```